pfultz2/Tick/README.md

 Trait evaluation
 ----------------

-The `is_true` and `is_false` can check if a trait is true or false.
-Using refinements is the prefer way of checking for additional traits, but this can be usefult if the evaluation of some trait can be used lazily with placeholder expressions. so the `is_true` and `is_false` can be used instead, for example:
+The `is_true` and `is_false` queries can check if a trait is true or false.
+Using refinements is the preferred way of checking for additional traits, but this can be useful if the evaluation of some trait can't be used lazily with placeholder expressions.
+So the `is_true` and `is_false` can be used instead, for example:
 ```cpp
 TICK_TRAIT(is_2d_array)
 {